BUYING THE FUTURE

 Another tough concept to bring to practice is “Support Sustainability.”
 But what is sustainability?
 Most want to do the “Green” thing, but with corporate advertising mushing up the definitions and seriously diminishing and marginalizing what Green means, how does the typical consumer know what to buy, and does it matter?

 It is my intention to share with you, kind reader, some what I’ve learned about responsible consumption and what choices I make to help create a better future for our progeny.
-In future posts I will share with you strategies for taking confusion from the choices.
+In future posts I will share with you strategies for limiting confusion from the choices.

 The most influence each of us has on the society we live in, and the future for our children, is what we buy, or even more importantly, what we refuse to buy.
 I trust that others will share as well and cumulatively we can maximize our impact.

-A helpful first step to responsible consumerism is differentiating between need and want.
+A helpful first step to responsible consumerism is

 We have little choice over our need for water, food and shelter, but when it comes to fulfilling desires, choosing to do so with local or Fair Trade products, made from sustainably produced materials feels good.
 I want to help people become more aware and empowered consumers because I know we can change the world.